conda/conda-build/docs/source/resources/compiler-tools.rst

    Note that we make the package ``clang`` in the main material agree in version with our output version.
 This is implicitly the same as the top-level recipe.
-The ``Clang`` package sets no environment variables at all, so it may be difficult to use directly.
+The ``clang`` package sets no environment variables at all, so it may be difficult to use directly.

 5. Let's examine the script ``install-clang.sh``::